 satisfying the following properties: \begin{enumerate} \item Birational invariance in the sense of Lemma \ref{lemma:ignorepart}, when $\varphi$ in \eqref{eq:cartesian-birational-invariance} is the identity and $\psi$ is an isomorphism in a neighborhood of $i(Y)$. \item If $Y \to X$ is a relative effective Cartier divisor, the isomorphism $\RR_{i}(\Ocal_{Y})$ is given by $\RR_{sec}(\Ocal_{X},1)$ of Construction/Definition \ref{construction-definition-RRsec} (see also \textsection\ref{subsubsec:RRimmersionD}), where $1$ is the canonical section of $\Ocal_{X}(Y)$. \end{enumerate} \end{theorem}

 \begin{proof} The existence statement has been established in the previous sections.
 Now for the uniqueness claim.
 Without loss of generality, we can restrict to divisorial schemes and work with virtual vector bundles.
 A deformation to the normal cone argument as in the proof of Lemma \ref{lemma:ignorepart} shows that any DRR isomorphism for closed immersions is determined by the linearized case $Y\to\PBbb(N^{\vee}\oplus 1)$.
 Here $N$ is a vector bundle of constant rank on $Y$.
-This reduction uses the compatibility with base change and projection formula, and the birational invariance in \eqref{item:DRR-4}.
+This reduction uses the compatibility with base change and with the projection formula, and the birational invariance in \eqref{item:DRR-4}.
 In this case, $E$ extends to $\PBbb(N^{\vee}\oplus 1)$.
-By the splitting principle, we can suppose that $N$ admits a complete flag: $N=N_{r}\supset\cdots\supset N_{1}\supset 0$.
+By the splitting principle, we may assume that $N$ admits a complete flag: $N=N_{r}\supset\cdots\supset N_{1}\supset 0$.
 We can then decompose the closed immersion as a composition

 where every step is an inclusion by a relative effective Cartier divisor.
 By induction, because these are all linear embeddings, we see that for $1\leq k\leq r-1$, the virtual vector bundle $(i_{k} i_{k-1} \cdots i_{1})_{!}E$ extends to $\PBbb(N_{k+1}^{\vee}\oplus 1)$.
-By the compatibility with compositions, we can then reduce to the case where $Y\to X$ is a closed immersion of a relative effective Cartier divisor and $E$ extends to $X$.
-By the compatibility with the projection formula, we can suppose that $E$ is the trivial rank one bundle.
-In this case, the isomorphism is fixed by \eqref{item:DRR-5}. \end{proof}
+By the compatibility with composition, we can then reduce to the case where $Y\to X$ is a closed immersion of a relative effective Cartier divisor and $E$ extends to $X$.
+By the compatibility with the projection formula, we may assume that $E$ is the trivial rank one bundle.
+In this case, the isomorphism is then fixed by \eqref{item:DRR-5}. \end{proof}

 In Proposition \ref{prop:crazy-diagrams}, based on the above characterization, we will prove that the DRR isomorphism for regular closed immersions is compatible with Grothendieck duality.